asudog1923/ak-gacha/README.md

 ## Features

 - Banner swap.
-- Pity rate calculation.
+- Pity rate calculation (reset when pity triggered).
 - Total pull calculation (reset when pity triggered).

-Currently looking for a better way to make better looking on the gacha result.

 ## Usage

 To change operator's default rarity percentage, open and edit ``json/rate.json``.
+Note : Currently this will return error when you change six stars percentage because there's too much condition checker that have to changed first, probably gonna do this next update.

 ```php
 {